Drew Caldwell: School funding

 When he assumed office, Caldwell indicated that school board funding increases would be pegged relative to provincial economic growth.
 In February 2000, he announced that his government would provide schools with a 2.8% funding increase over the previous academic year.
-The Winnipeg One division saw its funding increase by $4.1 million, primarily due to a large number of special needs students.
+The Winnipeg One division saw its funding increase by $4.1 million, primarily due to a large number of students in special education.
 Caldwell announced another 2.8% in 2001, and a 2.2% increase in 2002.
 The latter amount was smaller than in previous years, but higher than overall provincial growth.

 Despite these increases, school trustees repeatedly warned the public that boards would be required to either raise taxes or cut back on services.
 Caldwell acknowledged that the funding increases did not address all divisional needs, and blamed low levels of funding during the previous decade of Progressive Conservative government.
 He also suggested that some trustees were overpaid, noting that St. Vital trustees had voted to give themselves stipends of $300 per day to attend amalgamation meetings.